gsanchit01/myfoundationbank/README.md

-# myfoundationbank
+# MyFoundationBank

-A Banking Web Application which has been created with "PHP", "JavaScript", "Html5", "Bootstrap".
+A Banking Web Application which has been created with "PHP", "JavaScript", "Html5", "Bootstrap", "CSS".

 # Follow the given below steps:-